-Fantasy books take us places other books can’t and that journey is always different because of how vast the genre is.
-The Priory of the Orange Tree by Samantha Shannon is a wonderful take in a world that is beautiful and in danger.
+Fantasy novels take us places other novel can’t.
+That journey is always different because of how vast the genre is.
+The Priory of the Orange Tree by Samantha Shannon is a wonderful take on a world that is beautiful and in danger.

 Ead Duryan is sent to court to protect queen Sabran from enemies, inside and out.
 According to legend, Sabran’s blood is what keeps the world safe from destruction.
 She has to get close to the Queen and protect her secret.
 Her friend Loth has been abducted in the middle of the night and sent across the world.
 Loth finds out a dark secret and must find a way back to hid Queen before it’s too late.